Kristina01111000/Drws_site/README.md

 	- they can be deleted after a while if he wants (only go back for 3 months)
 	- he wants to reuse them each year (unlist them for next year)

-- corners are posts
-	- no comments allowed on corner posts

-- see if 'published' can be changed on post page
-- make a GrowingHolisticallyStaff account for publishing

-- home page
-	- straighten out the boxes
-	- switch sides of earth and water
-	- try air image without the black box
-	- get background from bigstock and put quote on top
-	- make earth image text bigger
-	- set this page to home page
 - set categories to air, fire, water, earth
 - check images that i put in bigstockphot for powerpoint
 - make widget about the powerpoint course above score card widget on right watch  dr w's lecture on the four elements